AP Exclusive: Jimmie Johnson to retire from full-time racing

-He figures his future schedule will include no more than 10 bucket-list events, but the 47-year-old had no idea Monday what that will look like in 2023.
+He figures his future schedule will include no more than 10 bucket-list events, but the 47-year-old had no idea Monday what that schedule will look like.

 Johnson told The Associated Press he was excited to announce ”I’ve got a blank sheet of paper, and we can now see what opportunities exist and start making a calendar.”
 Carvana has already told Johnson it will back whatever racing he pursues.